BeyondTheClouds/enoslib/docs/tutorials/chameleon.rst

 This tutorial will let you get started using |enoslib| and Chameleon/ChameleonEdge.
-Chameleon provider is a specialization of the OpenStack provider (so this should be theorically possible to work with a custom OpenStack platform, but we didn't push too much effort on this lately :))
+Chameleon provider is a specialization of the OpenStack provider (so this should be theoretically possible to work with a custom OpenStack platform, but we didn't push too much effort on this lately :))

 Here we present you the bare minimum to install the library with the required